 The type of bladder cancer is based on how the cancer cells look under a microscope.
 To make a diagnosis, a pathologist looks at the tumor cells.
 A pathologist is a doctor who diagnoses disease using a microscope.

 Non-muscle invasive bladder cancer (NMIBC) stays in the bladder’s inner linings.
 Muscle invasive bladder cancer means the cancer is in the muscle of the bladder.

-Most bladder cancers — about 90 percent — begin in the cells on the surface of the bladder’s inner lining.
-This type of cancer is called urothelial carcinoma (also called transitional cell carcinoma).
-Most urothelial carcinomas are noninvasive.
+About 9 out of 10 bladder cancers are urothelial carcinoma (also called transitional cell carcinoma).
+They start in the cells on the surface of the bladder’s inner linings.
+Most urothelial carcinomas are a form of non-muscle invasive bladder cancer (NMIBC).
 That means the tumor stays within the bladder’s inner lining.

-Urothelial carcinoma also has rarer subtypes, or “variants.”
-These differ depending on how the cells appear under a microscope.
-The variant of urothelial carcinoma affects the treatment.
+Urothelial carcinoma also has rarer subtypes, called variants.
+Each one has a different treatment.
+We identify the variant based on how the cells look under a microscope.
 The variants are called:

-This rare form of bladder cancer accounts for about 1 percent of cases.
-Adenocarcinoma can be associated with certain bladder defects at birth, as well as with chronic infection and inflammation.
+This rare form of bladder cancer accounts for about 1 out of every 100 cases of the disease. denocarcinoma (A-deh-noh- KAR-sih-NOH-muh) can be caused by certain bladder problems you’re born with.
+It’s also caused by chronic infection and inflammation.